Entropy bounds and field equations: Bound to the entropy of an element of matter as variation of Clausius entropy of the hottest horizon going to swallow it

-Let us first review how it goes in the standard approach, that the variation of the Clausius entropy of the horizon associated to the passage of an element of matter is irrespective of gravitational dynamics.
-For this, we have to express the energy flux $dE$ entering the expression $\frac{dE}{T_H}$.
-It coincides (being the horizon orthogonal to $\xi^a_{(t)}$) with the increment in mass $dM$ of the horizon.
+Let us first review how it goes in the standard approach, that the variation of the Clausius entropy of the horizon associated with the passage of an element of matter is independent of the gravitational dynamics.
+For this, we have to obtain the energy flux $dE$ entering in the expression $\frac{dE}{T_H}$.
+It coincides (since the horizon is orthogonal to $\xi^a_{(t)}$) with the increment in mass $dM$ of the horizon.
 Standard calculation gives

 where $A$ is the area of the cross-section of the element of matter in the $(D-2)$-plane, and $dX$ its size in $X$-coordinate.
-This quantity depends on the characteristics of the lump of matter ($T_{ab}$, $A$, $dX$) and on the geometric characteristics of the horizon ($\xi^a_{(t)}$, $k^b$); in no way it can depend on the equations of motion of gravity, whichever they are, admitting $g_{ab}$ as solution associated to the assigned distribution of matter.
+This quantity depends on the characteristics of the lump of matter ($T_{ab}$, $A$, $dX$) and on the geometric characteristics of the horizon ($\xi^a_{(t)}$, $k^b$); in no way can it depend on the equations of motion of gravity, whatever they are, having $g_{ab}$ as solution associated with the assigned distribution of matter.
 The same can be said of the associated Clausius entropy variation of the horizon, since

 and $T_H$ is given with the field $\xi^a_{(t)}$.
-Thus, the expression of the amount of Clausius entropy of the horizon associated the passage of a lump of matter through it, displays in an obvious way the independence of this quantity from gravitational dynamics.
+Thus, the expression of the amount of Clausius entropy of the horizon associated with the passage of a lump of matter through it, displays in an obvious way the independence of this quantity with respect to gravitational dynamics.

-Let us stay now with the element of matter, and consider any possible local Rindler horizon with whichever direction and whichever temperature, i.e. the horizon perceived by any possible accelerating observer who sits instantaneously where matter is, going to swallow it.
-We ask about the relation between the entropy $dS$ of the lump of matter and the variation of Clausius entropy of anyone of these horizons.
-This corresponds to consider the situation depicted in Fig. \ref{f}, with $\{ X^a\}$ being now the local frame of matter and the element of matter located at $X = \frac{1}{\kappa}$ at $t = 0$, and ask about the relation between $dS$ and $\frac{dE}{T_H}$.
+Let us now stay with the element of matter, and consider any possible local Rindler horizon with any direction and any temperature, i.e. the horizon perceived by any possible accelerating observer sitting instantaneously where matter is, and about to absorb it.
+We ask about the relation between the entropy $dS$ of the lump of matter and the variation of the Clausius entropy of any of these horizons.
+This corresponds to considering the situation depicted in Fig. \ref{f}, with $\{ X^a\}$ now being the local frame of matter and the element of matter located at $X = \frac{1}{\kappa}$ at $t = 0$, and asking about the relation between $dS$ and $\frac{dE}{T_H}$.

 We evaluate $dS$ from Gibbs-Duhem relation (for a 1-component thermodynamic system), in its local form